 What to Do

-As you can see with the website accessibility checklist, most accessibility barriers are caused by poor web design and development.
+As you can see from the website accessibility checklist, most accessibility barriers are caused by poor web design and development.
 More of this has been covered under accessible web design and development.
 The accessibility checks on this page are not definitive; passing them does not translate to an accessible site.
 This is where the WCAG 2.0/2.1 guidelines will come in handy.

 Once you can complete the necessary accessibility checks with this checklist, you’ll have a good idea of your web pages’ accessibility issues.
 As a website owner, you want to thoroughly audit or evaluate the site- a comprehensive check of your website against the WCAG 2.0/2.1 Level AA standard.
-You can find out what that entails in a separate article on accessibility audit.
-As web users, you want to contact the organizations, reporting the inaccessible web pages or accessibility problems.
+You can find out what that entails in a separate article on accessibility audits.
+As web users, you want to contact the organizations, reporting inaccessible web pages or accessibility problems.

 Let me drop this infographic with a few tips to make your website accessible here.